alexpeaceca/MatchMaker/README.md

 Capstone Project from 100 hour Full-Stack Intensive Workshop, Social Networking Web Application Built from Scratch.

-Start to finish, every line of code was demonstrated with in-depth explaination, re-created and customized.
+Start to finish, end to end, every line of code was demonstrated, explaination in detail, re-created and customized.
 <br />
 <br />
 <br />